Sleep Hacks for ADHD and Neurodivergence: Boosting Rest and Recovery

 Light plays a crucial role in regulating your circadian rhythm, and those with ADHD may benefit from exposure to bright, natural light during the day.
 Morning sunlight can help reset your internal clock, making it easier to wind down in the evening.
 Conversely, reduce exposure to blue light (screens) at least an hour before bed, as it can disrupt melatonin production.

 Tip: Consider a light therapy box in winter months to mimic natural sunlight and improve mood regulation.
 If reducing screen time isn’t possible, you might also benefit from using blue light blocking glasses, which can help filter out disruptive light and support better sleep.
-Here’s more information about blue light blocking glasses and how they can assist with sleep.

 7. Use Movement and Exercise Wisely